Bannerlord-Coop-Team/BannerlordCoop/README.md

 # Bannerlord Coop

 ## Summary
-Concept for a dotnet CLI scaffolding tool, ****, for the Bannerlord Coop project using `Mono.TextTemplating` and T4 templates.
+Concept for a dotnet CLI scaffolding tool for the Bannerlord Coop project using `Mono.TextTemplating` and T4 templates.

 ```bash
 scaffolderlord create <TypeFullyQualifiedName> <PropertyNames> <FieldNames> <CollectionNames>